 - a.
-ODBP Review Business Diversity Committee review. -- The ODBP Business Diversity Committee shall preview all categories of solicitations by commodity type for construction, general procurement, and non-professional and professional services prior to public dissemination, for compliance with the objectives stated in this policy, and to ensure that bid specifications do not unnecessarily restrict the ability of SBE and M/WBE firms to compete and bid.
-All District award recommendations shall bear the review signature of the Director of the ODBP. - b.
-Disqualification/Rejection. -- The School District and School Board reserve the right to reject any proposals from bidders who have previously failed to perform properly and who have done so by commission or omission of an act of such serious and compelling nature that the act indicates a serious lack of business integrity or honesty.

-- c.
-Contract Compliance Requirements. -- As the Superintendent's designee, the ODBP will establish procedures for monitoring and evaluating program performance and compliance. - d.
+ODBP Review.-- The ODBP shall preview all solicitations for construction, procurement, and professional services prior to public dissemination, for compliance with the objectives stated in this policy, and to ensure that bid specifications do not unnecessarily restrict the ability of SBE and M/WBE firms to compete and bid.
+All District award recommendations shall bear the review signature of the Director of the ODBP. - 5.
+Disqualification/Rejection.-- The School District and School Board reserve the right to reject any proposals from bidders who have previously failed to perform properly and who have done so by commission or omission of an act of such serious and compelling nature that the act indicates a serious lack of business integrity or honesty. - 739 c.
+Contract Compliance Requirements.-- As the Superintendent's designee, the 740 ODBP will establish procedures for monitoring and evaluating program 741 performance and compliance. - 742 d.
 The School District and School Board reserve the right to reject any proposal deemed non-responsive for failing to meet the Diversity requirements. - e.
 A firm's failure to comply with the contract may result in the drafting of a recommendation for suspension or debarment of the firms or individuals involved.
-Suspension or debarment of vendors by the School Board for activity contrary to this program will be carried out in accordance with Policy 6.14. - f.
-Additional Penalties Remedy for lack of M/WBE participation on project.
-A penalty of \$10,000 or a percentage of difference (whichever is greater) in the contract is retained by the School District of Palm Beach County (ex.
-15% M/WBE participation and only 10% M/WBE participation is achieved 5% of that contract or \$10,000 are the funds to be retained by the School District of Palm Beach County.
+Suspension or debarment of vendors by the School Board for activity contrary to this program will be carried out in accordance with Policy 6.14.

-10. Waivers
+748 10.
+Waivers

-- a.
-Pre-Award Waiver.-- At any time prior to the award of a contract for a purchase of goods and supplies, the Superintendent or designee may grant a partial or complete waiver of diversity requirements for reasons such as: cases of emergency procurement; situations where a non-M/WBE is the sole source of the needed goods or services and there are no apparent commercially useful functions available to be performed by Ready, Willing, and Able SBE or M/WBE subcontractors; or good faith efforts to meet the contract diversity goal have proven unsuccessful.
+a.
+Pre-Award Waiver.-- At any time prior to the award of a contract for a purchase of goods and supplies, the Superintendent or designee may grant a partial or complete waiver of diversity requirements for reasons such as: cases of emergency procurement; situations where a non-M/WBE is the sole source of the needed goods or services and there are no apparent commercially useful functions available to be performed by Ready, Willing, and Able SBE or M/WBE subcontractors; or good faith efforts to meet the contract diversity goal

+- have proven unsuccessful.
 The Department making an emergency procurement shall consider the availability of SBE or M/WBEs from which to make such purchases.
 The Director of Purchasing shall make available a report of procurement activities, including at a minimum project name, project number, project description, awarded vendor, advertisement date, waivers of diversity requirements (and reasons for the waiver), and estimated dollar value to include change orders. - b.
 Performance and Payment Bonds.-- The Director of Purchasing and the Director of the ODBP, as the Superintendent's designees, in accordance with provisions of Fla.
-Stat. § 255.05 shall have the authority to waive the requirements for performance and payment bonds for projects having a dollar value to \$200,000 or less.
+Stat. Ã,§ 255.05 shall have the authority to waive the requirements for performance and payment bonds for projects having a dollar value to \$200,000 or less.
 The determination of this exemption shall be made on a contract-by-contract or project-by-project basis.
-In the event such exemption is granted, the Board or the District and its officers or officials shall not be personally liable to persons suffering loss because of granting such exemption.

-- 11. Program Administration. -- The Superintendent of Schools has the overall responsibility for establishing procedures and administering the Diversity Program.
-The ODBP shall report directly to the Chief Operating Officer.
-The ODBP shall be responsible for developing, managing, and implementing the Diversity program on a day-to-day basis. - 12.
-District Implementation. -- The School District shall take all necessary steps permissible under law to ensure that M/WBEs are afforded the maximum equitable opportunity to participate in the District's procurement processes.
-The ODBP will utilize internal and external monitoring and reporting as the methods of evaluation. - 890 13.
+In the event such exemption is granted, the Board or the District and its officers or officials shall not be personally liable to persons suffering loss because of granting such exemption. - 772 11.
+Program Administration.-- The Superintendent of Schools has the overall responsibility for establishing procedures and administering the Diversity Program.
+774 The ODBP shall report directly to the Chief Operating Officer.
+The ODBP shall be responsible for developing, managing, and implementing the Diversity program on a day-to-day basis. - 777 12.
+District Implementation.-- The School District shall take all necessary steps permissible under law to ensure that M/WBEs are afforded the maximum equitable opportunity to participate in the District's procurement processes.
+The ODBP will utilize internal and external monitoring and reporting as the methods of evaluation. - 781 13.
 Reporting.-- The ODBP will provide the following reports: